opynfinance/GammaProtocol/docs/contracts-documentation/OtokenFactory.md

 - `_strikePrice`: strike price with decimals = 18

-- `_expiry`: expiration timestamp in second
+- `_expiry`: expiration timestamp as a unix timestamp

-- `_isPut`: is this a put option, if not it is a call
+- `_isPut`: True if a put option, False if a call option

 #### Return Values:

-- otoken the address of target otoken.
+- the address of target otoken.

 ### Function `getTargetOtokenAddress(address _underlyingAsset, address _strikeAsset, address _collateralAsset, uint256 _strikePrice, uint256 _expiry, bool _isPut) → address external`

-get the address at which a new otoken with these paramters will be deployed
+get the address at which a new oToken with these parameters would be deployed

 return the exact address that will be deployed at with _computeAddress